13 Lakes: Release and reception

-13 Lakes had its world premiere at the Vienna International Film Festival (Viennale) on 20 October 2004.
-Due to the experimental nature of the film, it did not receive a theatrical release, but has been distributed online by Canyon Cinema.
-13 Lakes has received critical acclaim.
-John Anderson, writing for Variety, praised the film as a "singular cinematic experience, equally meditative and exciting, and ultimately exhilarating," lauding the film for making the viewer "sit down and notice" the small changes that occur in each shot.
-Joshua Land of Time Out gave the film a maximum of five stars, praising Benning's direction and the cinematography which Land called beautiful and "hypnotic," adding "to a momentary glance, it might appear that nothing is 'happening' … but Benning's brilliant use of real time unlocks their inexhaustible potential."
-Andrew Chan of Slant Magazine lauded both the boldness and serenity of 13 Lakes, praising the cinematography which "reveals itself to be mindfully directed," adding "13 Lakes offers up humility not as a fancy moral pose, but as an acknowledgment that art reflects human weakness."
+13 Lakes had its world premiere at the Vienna International Film Festival (Viennale) on October 20, 2004.
+Due to the experimental nature of the film, it did not receive a theatrical release, but has been distributed by Canyon Cinema.
+13 Lakes received positive reviews.
+John Anderson, writing for Variety, praised the film as a "singular cinematic experience, equally meditative and exciting, and ultimately exhilarating", lauding the film for making the viewer "sit down and notice" the small changes that occur in each shot.
+Joshua Land of Time Out gave the film a maximum of five stars, praising Benning's direction and the cinematography which Land called beautiful and "hypnotic", adding "to a momentary glance, it might appear that nothing is 'happening' ... but Benning's brilliant use of real time unlocks their inexhaustible potential."
+Andrew Chan of Slant Magazine lauded both the boldness and serenity of 13 Lakes, praising the cinematography which "reveals itself to be mindfully directed", adding "13 Lakes offers up humility not as a fancy moral pose, but as an acknowledgment that art reflects (rather than transcends) human weakness."